aliyun/terraform-provider-alicloud/website/docs/r/kvstore_account.html.markdown

 ---
-subcategory: "Redis And Memcache (KVStore)"
+subcategory: "Tair (Redis OSS-Compatible) And Memcache (KVStore)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_kvstore_account"
 sidebar_current: "docs-alicloud-resource-kvstore-account"
 description: |-
-  Provides a Alicloud KVStore Account resource.
+  Provides a Alicloud Tair (Redis OSS-Compatible) And Memcache (KVStore) Account resource.
 ---

 # alicloud_kvstore_account

-Provides a KVStore Account resource.
+Provides a Tair (Redis OSS-Compatible) And Memcache (KVStore) Account resource.

-For information about KVStore Account and how to use it, see [What is Account](https://www.alibabacloud.com/help/doc-detail/95973.htm).
+For information about Tair (Redis OSS-Compatible) And Memcache (KVStore) Account and how to use it, see [What is Account](https://www.alibabacloud.com/help/doc-detail/95973.htm).

 -> **NOTE:** Available since v1.66.0.